Last updated: November 2019

 With Application.AutoCorrect 'this code turns on Automatic text corrections .ReplaceText = True end With

 With Application.AutoCorrect 'this code turns off Automatic text corrections .ReplaceText = False end With

-For completeness, in this section we’ll go ahead and review how the spell checking correction options work on Microsoft PowerPoint and Word.
+A few users asked about the auto spelling capabilities of other Microsoft Office suite applications.
+In this section we’ll go ahead and review how the spell checking correction options work on Microsoft PowerPoint and Word.

 Turning on Auto spell checks

 As mentioned above, Word automatically checks your content and grammar as you type those.
 If for some reason, this capability is not enabled in your system, proceed as following.